MylesGearon/salon_21/cms/concerts/criss-cross.md

   - title: Elementz
     logo: assets/elementz-logo-png.png
 programNotes: >-
-  Criss-Crossis a multi-genre collaboration that mixes the structure of classical music with the beats of hip-hop and free improvisation.
+  *Criss-Cross* is a multi-genre collaboration that mixes the structure of classical music with the beats of hip-hop and free improvisation.
 NYC-based pianist Mikael Darmanie joins forces with local beatmaker Alex Stallings, aka “Stallitix,” Executive Director of Thrive presented by Elementz, to create an inspired dialogue between rhythm and music.

   Community Partners:

-  Elementz
+  For more information on Thrive presented by Elementz, visit <https://elementz.org/>
 ---